CyberAd71AN/Cyberpatriot/README.md

 # Cyberpatriot
-posted resources for cybersecurity free to use
+posted resources for cybersecurity. free to use if you wish.